brandonjyee/scrape-larp/README.md

 # scrape-larp

-This repo demonstrates how to write a simple web scraper using Puppeteer and Javascript to extract text and images from a web page.
+This project demonstrates how to write a simple web scraper (using Puppeteer and Javascript) that will extract text and images from a web page.
 The main example site we'll be scraping from is epicarmouryunlimited.com.
+The techniques and workflow demonstrated in this project work well for smaller scraping jobs.
+Larger jobs that require automated crawling is out of the scope of this project.

 - /examples : contains basic web scraping examples using Puppeteer